How to Build an AI Visibility Budget Line Item

 Practical Cost Optimization Tips:

 Creating an effective AI visibility budget requires a structured approach that balances strategic investment with practical testing and validation.
-Follow this framework to build a budget that delivers measurable results:
+Follow this framework to roll out a budget that delivers measurable results:

 Assess Current State - Audit your existing AI visibility across ChatGPT, Perplexity, and Google Gemini using tools like AmICited to establish baseline metrics and identify gaps